abdulawalarif/Expense-namagement-with-node-express-firebase/README.md

-# Node and Express projects for building Expense management system with Firebase a full-fledged application
+# Personal Expense management system REST API with Node and Express a full-fledged application.

-## This project ....
+## This project is for managing expenses and tracking them effeciently.

 ## Features
 * Secure authentication
 * Managing User profile
 * Complete expense management
+* Data protection

 ## APIS